mahlberg-lab/clic/docs/clicanalysis.rst

    :name: functions-common-to-all-tabs

-At any point, you can close the menu on the right by clicking on the menu icon in the top right corner (see
+At any point, you can close the menu on the right by clicking on the menu icon in the top right corner (see the following figure).
-Figure).

 .. figure:: images/figure-analysis-common-menuicon.png
    :alt: figure-analysis-common-menuicon

-   **Figure:** Close the sidebar menu by clicking on the menu icon in the top right corner
+   Close the sidebar menu by clicking on the menu icon in the top right corner

 .. rubric:: Saving plain and annotated results